youngerheart/cache/README.md

       // default config
       {
         limit: 3600, // time limit (second)
-        overdueBy: 10, // you can also set overdue at the end of days number (prior to limit)
+        overdue: 1, // you can also set overdue at the end of days number (prior to limit)
         prefix: 'cache' // prefix in localstorage
       }

 #### methods

-      cache.deal(name, callback);
+      cache.deal(name, callback); // deal with old data cache.save(name, value); // save new data
+      cache.remove(name); // remove that keyvalue from localStorage

 callback will return two arguments, you can use them like that